coopdevs/ansible-role-nginx-modsec3-crs3/README.md

 - src: jdauphant.nginx
   version: v2.21.2
 ```

-Other dependencies are embedded in Ansible Galaxy's metadata, who should take care of install them:
-- `jdauphant.nginx` at version v2.21.2

 ## Role Variables

 Browse the role's [defaults/main.yml](defaults/main.yml) and [vars/main.yml](vars/main.yml) files to see if there is anything you would like to change or need to override by setting in your playbook.